 - The age of onset has been raised from age 7 to 12, and now multiple symptoms are required to be present in more than one setting (home, school, work, social).
 Note: Future DSM’s may include Adult Onset ADHD.

 - The required number of symptoms for ages 17+ is reduced from 6 to 5 in either the inattentive or hyperactive/impulsive categories.

 - The DSM-5 recognizes that ADHD and autism spectrum disorder may coexist.

 So that’s it… for now.
 I still do not like the term ‘Attention Deficit Hyperactivity Disorder.’
-I relate more to ones like ‘Behavioral Inhibition Disorder’ (I believe Russell Barkley coined this term) or ‘Information Processing Disorder‘ (I’ve heard this from several people, initially from the psychiatrist Bill Koch).
+I relate more to ones like ‘Attention Surplus Disorder’ (Ned Hallowell) or ‘Information Processing Disorder‘ (I’ve heard this from several people, initially from the psychiatrist William Koch), or even ‘Behavioral Inhibition Disorder’* (I believe Russell Barkley coined this term),

-I also think there is a greater difference between subtypes (indicators) that will ultimately result in several different diagnoses.
+I believe there is a greater difference between subtypes (indicators) that will ultimately result in several different diagnoses.
 Nor should the importance of Executive Function challenges in ADD/ADHD be underrated.
 Dr. Thomas E Brown has been instrumental in supporting the relevance of Executive Functions and Emotions in relation to ADHD.

 The DSM-listed diagnostic symptoms are not comprehensive by any means.
-The symptoms do mention organization, which is often a major problem (and the reason I also became a professional organizer, although I still have to ‘hire myself’ to straighten up. <g>) There isn’t enough awareness of time and energy-related challenges… transitions… time blips… activation/procrastination… completion… hyperfocus (which is why I’ve been writing this for hours and ignoring the other things, like sleep, that are essential)… short term memory issues and future-blindness… and the overwhelming ADD ‘fog’…
+The symptoms now mention organization, which is often a major problem.
+Still, there isn’t enough awareness of time and energy-related challenges… transitions… time blips… activation/procrastination… completion… hyperfocus (which is why I’ve been writing this for hours and ignoring the other things, like sleep, that are essential)… short term memory issues and future-blindness… and the overwhelming ADD ‘fog’…